ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/conventions.markdown

-﻿# Migration : Changes in Conventions
+# Migration: Changes in Conventions

 All conventions needs to be set before `DocumentStore.Initialize` is called.
 Otherwise, an `InvalidOperationException` will be thrown.